oroinc/documentation/user/back-office/system/user-management/users/manage.rst

 Generate an API Key for a User
 ------------------------------

-When the integration with a third-party software or other work requirements demand a user to have the API access to the Oro application key for the user.
-This key is used to grant the user access to the required API while protecting their password from being disclosed to the third party.
+Integration with third-party software sometimes requires API access to the Oro application.
+A user can generate an API key to grant access to the required API while protecting their password from being disclosed to the third party.

 1. Navigate to **System > User Management > Users** in the main menu.
 2. On the page of all users, click once on the selected user to open their page.